 - the final version of your paper (PDF file)

-Submit the paper over email to firstname.lastname@example.org.
-The submission should contain the above two files only.
+Submit the paper over email to firstname.lastname@example.org and email@example.com.
+The submission should contain the above three files only.

 Peer Review Process (10%)